Dynamical Evolution of Planetary Systems: Conclusions

-{ Future progress might be possible by making statistics of planetary systems architectures for stars in different environments (e.g. binaries, in clusters or isolated, to highlight the importance of external perturbations).
-But most likely significant progress will occur only with the detection of planets around young stars (say in the first 100 My) and even still embedded in disks.
-In fact, so far we only know `` mature'' planetary systems, for which we need to reconstruct the past evolution with uncertain modeling efforts.
-The observation of planets around young stars will instead provide direct information on how planetary systems evolve and on which timescale.}
+Some progress might be possible with statistics of exoplanetary system architectures for stars in different environments (e.g. binaries, in clusters or isolated) to highlight the importance of external perturbations.
+But, most likely, significant progress will occur only after the development a robust understanding of the population of planets around young stars ($\lesssim 100$ Myr), or even better, those still embedded in their birth disks.
+The results presented in this chapter are based on reconstructing the past evolution of mature planetary systems with necessarily uncertain modeling efforts.
+The observation of planets around young stars will instead provide direct information on how and on which timescale planetary systems evolve.